Royal Challengers Bengaluru: Fan support

-The Royal Challengers have a massive and passionate fan base in India and especially in the city of Bangalore.
-The fans, are known to be loyal and vocal in their support.
+The Royal Challengers has a large and passionate fan base in India and especially in the city of Bengaluru.
+Their fans are known to be loyal and vocal in their support.
 They turn up in large numbers for RCB's home matches, turning the stadium into what is called a sea of red.
 They are well known for their chants of "R-C-B, R-C-B" and "Ee Sala Cup Namde".
 The stadium organisers also provide the home team fans with cheer kits, RCB flags and noisemakers.
 Royal Challengers Bengaluru is also the most followed cricket franchise on Instagram with more than 21 million followers.

 During the 2014 IPL, the Royal Challengers became the first team to provide free Wi-Fi connectivity to fans at their home ground.
 50 access points were set up using fibre-optic cables to provide the connectivity to fans on match days at the Chinnaswamy.